waasike/group20_python_hackathon/README.md

 3. Joseph Nalobile
 4. Edith Olali

-#Analysis for the tasks for differnet projects.
+#Analysis for the tasks for differenet projects.

 1. BUS FARE CHALLENGE - Task One (Day 1)